Summer festivals and street parties in Munich: Concerts, parties, folk festivals

 Who you meet: music fans, of course!
 The type depends on the band performing.

-How to get there: Take the U3 to Olympiapark and then walk the rest of the way.
-In 2021 the Theatron Music Summer was held in the Olympiastadion.
+How to get there: Take the U3 to Olympiapark and then walk the rest of the way to the stage at Olympiasee.
+(Hans-Jochen-Vogel-Platz)

 impark summer festival in the olympic park